 In late 2014 Chris was promoted to the role of Chief Operating Officer, overseeing all facets of production at the Hunter Valley winery and vineyard.

 In recent years Chris and the rest of the Tyrrell’s winemaking team have focused heavily on improving, and in some cases reinventing their classic regional styles and single vineyard sites.
 Specifically the flagship semillon and shiraz wines from some of the worlds oldest vineyards.

-Chris is also an active judge in the Australian wine show circuit and runs the Hunter Valley Young Winemakers Group.
-In 2012, he was named "Rising Star of the Year" at the Hunter Valley Wine Industry Awards.
-Chris was also recently accepted into the fifth intake of the Wine Industry Future Leaders Program which focuses on developing the next generation of Australian wine industry leaders.
+Chris is also an active judge in the Australian wine show circuit and has also recently completed the Winemakers Federation of Australia “Future Leaders” Program which focuses on developing the next generation of Australian wine industry leaders.

-Now 29, Chris will continue to ensure that the family winemaking legend continues for one of the world’s great wine families.
+Now 36, Chris will continue to ensure that the family winemaking legend continues for one of the world’s great wine families.

 Please declare your age to enter this site.

 I am over 18 (check box below)